Replacing Vacant Lots With Green Spaces Can Ease Depression In Urban Communities

 "It's very much in line with a lot of research in this area," says Mike Rogerson, a professor at the University of Essex in the United Kingdom, who wasn't involved in the new study.

-Rogerson, who works on the physical and mental health impacts of green spaces and activities in outdoor spaces, says studies show that green spaces are "equigenic," or equalizers of socio-economic disparities in health.
+Rogerson, who works on the physical and mental health impacts of green spaces and activities in outdoor spaces, says studies show that green spaces are "equigenic," or equalizers of socioeconomic disparities in health.

 People from lower socioeconomic backgrounds tend to have worse mental and physical health outcomes.
 But when exposed to green spaces, "people who start out worse have more improvement," says Rogerson.
-"It's a leveller across society."
+"It's a leveler across society."

 There could be several mechanisms at play here, he says, including a biological effect of exposure to nature.
 "Our bodies physically respond well to environment and nature because of our species' historical past," says Rogerson.